-Tornadoes pummel Alabama, killing at least 3
+Tornadoes pummel Alabama, killing at least 5

 State troopers closed all lanes of a section of Interstate 65 near Cullman after floodwaters covered the roadway.
 The highway was reopened later in the day.

-Mississippi also had a storm-related death on Wednesday.
+Mississippi had a storm-related death on Wednesday.
 Ester Jarrell, 62, died when a large tree toppled over onto her mobile home after heavy rain soaked the ground, a Wilkinson County official told The Associated Press.

 McGill reported from New Orleans.
 Associated Press writer Kim Chandler in Montgomery and photographer Butch Dill in Alabama contributed to this report.